ronnyerrmann/rainfall/README.md

-Downloads the metoffice rainfall radar images, summarises them daily, and creates time laps videos for selected areas.\
+Downloads the metoffice rainfall radar images, summarises them daily, weekly, monthly, and yearly, and creates time laps videos for selected areas.\
-If `pdflatex` is installed, it will also create pdf with the daily image for the selected areas to provide a nice overview.
+If `pdflatex` is installed, it will also create pdf with the summarised images for the selected areas to provide a nice overview.
 In the pdfs the centre of the images is marked with a small white dot.

 ### Installation/Requirements